Bojana Drča

-Bojana Drča (née Živković, born 29 March 1988) is a Serbian professional volleyball player.
-She plays for the Serbia women's national volleyball team and Fenerbahce S.K.
-She was part of the Serbian team that competed at the 2012 Summer Olympics and won silver medal at the 2016 Olympics.
-She has won gold with the national team at the 2018 World Championship, the 2022 World Championship and the 2017 European Championship.
+Bojana Drča (née Živković, born 29 March 1988) is a Serbian retired professional volleyball player who played as a setter.
+She was a long-time member of the Serbia women's national volleyball team, representing the country at the 2012 Summer Olympics and winning a silver medal at the 2016 Olympics.
+As a core player during Serbia's dominant era, she won gold medals at the 2018 World Championship, the 2022 World Championship, and the 2017 European Championship.